Andrew-EKrause/Hash-Table/README.md

 6. HERE!!!In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are inside of the "Hash-Table-master" folder.
 (If you are unsure of command line commands, see the resources provided bellow.)<br/>
    -Linux and Max: http://mally.stanford.edu/~sr/computing/basic-unix.html<br/>
    -Windows: https://blogs.umass.edu/Techbytes/2014/11/14/file-navigation-with-windows-command-prompt/
-7. Inside the "Hash-Table-master" folder on your terminal, type the following command: java HashTableDriver.java.
+7. Inside the "Hash-Table-master" folder on your terminal, navigate into the "src" folder.
+8. Inside of the "src" folder, type the following command: `javac HashTableDriver.java`.
+It is important that you include the "c" at the end of "java": `javac`.
+9. After typing the command above, type this command: `java HashTableDriver.java`.
+Do NOT include a "c" at the end of "java" in this command.
-8. After running the command in the previous step, output should be printed out on your terminal window.
+10. After running the command in the previous step, output should be printed out on your terminal window.
-9. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate / view the text file data using your terminal.
+11. If you are curious about the provided text files (the text files that are named: "find", "out", "read", and "remove"), I encourage you to play around with the code and see how you might incorporate / view the text file data using your terminal.

 <p>&nbsp;</p>